CloudEngineHub/robomme_policy_learning/challenge_interface/docs/submission_guidance_remote.md

 - **Host**
 - **Port**
 - **API key** (optional)
-- **Country**: where the host machine is located.
+- **Country/Area**: where the host machine is located.
 We will choose nodes that are close to your host machine to reduce latency.
 - Other fields: `use_depth`, `use_camera_params` (default: `false`)

 An example JSON file can be found [here](eval_ai_submission_example_remote.json).